I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 The first two digital products that we created were two weight loss eBooks/programs that we currently sell on Avocadu.

-On this blog, Create and Go, we sell four courses on blogging:
+On this blog, Create and Go, we sell blogging courses to help people start and build their own online business through blogging.

-Alex and I created all of these eBooks and online courses ourselves, including the writing, designing, sales pages, marketing, etc.
+Alex and I created all of these digital products ourselves, including the writing, designing, sales pages, marketing, etc.

 These products are what make up the vast majority of our blogging income.
-We still do recommend affiliate products (like Bluehost blog hosting), but it makes up a MUCH smaller percentage of our total income.
+We still do recommend affiliate products, but it makes up a smaller percentage of our total income.

 When you sell your own products, you control every part of the process, including the product price, costs, sales, marketing, and more.